callmelovepreet/LEAP-Public/PROGRESS.md

 - ✅ Eligibility rules more added.

 ## 8 March 2026
-- My laptop got spilled by milk and not working anymore. 😭🙂
+- My laptop got spilled by milk and not working anymore 😭🙂